- There are several ways to help reduce taxes and maximize benefits.

 The big decision: When to claim Social Security

-When to claim Social Security benefits will be one of the most important decisions that you make regarding your retirement, along with how to take retirement income from your various retirement accounts and how you will fund your health care needs in retirement.
-The following chart shows the difference for someone turning 62 in 2017.
-Let’s assume his or her Social Security benefit at full retirement age of 66 is $2,481.
-The first set of numbers on the chart shows the benefit amounts he or she would receive by claiming at various ages.
+When to claim Social Security benefits will be one of the most important decisions that you make regarding your retirement, along with how to take income from your various retirement accounts and how you will fund your health care needs in retirement.
+The following chart shows the difference for someone turning 62 in 2019.
+Let's assume their Social Security benefit at full retirement age of 66 plus 4 months is $2,000.
+The first set of numbers on the chart shows the benefit amounts they would receive by claiming at various ages.

-A change in the rules in late 2015 closed the door on the popular claiming strategy for couples that allowed one spouse to file and suspend his or her benefit while the other spouse files a restricted application for a spousal benefit based on the first spouse’s earnings record.
+A change in the rules in late 2015 closed the door on the popular claiming strategy for couples that allowed one spouse to file and suspend their benefit while the other spouse files a restricted application for a spousal benefit based on the first spouse’s earnings record.
 This option ended as of April 30, 2016.

 Tip: You should also be aware of a special rule for the first year of retirement.
 This rule allows you to get a full Social Security check for any whole month you’re retired, regardless of your yearly earnings.
 This helps people who retire in midyear or later who have already earned more than the annual earnings limit.